magic5644/vscode-csharp-dependency-graph/README.md

    - Static method calls
    - Object instantiations
 4. Generating a DOT file representation of the dependency graph
+5. Analyzing cycles in dependencies
+6. Generating a report of cycles in dependencies

 ## Code organization